philli123gaming/MyTaskapp/README.md

 add comments and make code more understandable - next GUI Interface: Develop a graphical user interface (GUI) using libraries like Tkinter or PyQt to provide a more user-friendly experience. (probably using a markup language could be time to learn react or master sass)
 AUTOSAVE

-I plan on learning tktinker next probably C to make my work an application and sass will also work on a little blog or posts or letter talking about this project as its been awesome despite the nature of the project
+need to increase the load that gets saved as a file such as todolist name and the task app version number I plan on learning tktinker next probably C to make my work an application and sass will also work on a little blog or posts or letter talking about this project as its been awesome despite the nature of the project